 A fatal head-on crash on Highway 17 happened in the victim's lane, an Ontario Provincial Police officer told an Ottawa courtroom today.

 Const.
-David Dunfield was the first officer to arrive at the March 2011 crash that killed 50-year-old Brian Casey of Ottawa.
+David Dunfield was the first officer to arrive at the March 2011 crash that killed 50-year-old Bryan Casey of Ottawa.

 Pembroke dentist Dr. Christy Natsis is charged with impaired driving causing death, dangerous driving causing death and exceeding the legal blood-alcohol limit in the crash.